 - Show the position, type, and sill level of the R.C.C. grills to be provided in the staircase.

 - Show the details of elevational features with dimensions.

 - In the case of arches give the radius of the arches.

-- Show and give the details of grooves, cornices, flower beds with respect to ±0’0″.
+- Show and give the details of grooves, cornices, and flower beds with respect to ±0’0″.

-- Show the height of pardies, drop, inverted pardi, etc.
+- Show the height of pardies, drops, inverted pardi, etc.